ragesh88/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Ragesh Kumar is a Post Doctoral Research Scholar in the USC Viterbi Department of Computer Science at the University of Southern California.
+He has previously worked as a Graduate Research Associate in Dr. Spring Berman's research group at Arizona State University.
+His research interests include design and analysis of algorithms for solving various problems in Swarm robotic and Multi-robotic systems, Optimal and Nonlinear Control theory, Network and Graph theory, Applied Topology and Differential geometry, and Inverse problems.